f3cuk/WICKED-AI/README.md

-WICKED AI 2.2.4
+WICKED AI 2.2.5
 ==============

 Since I really like (read love) the Wicked AI missions and support for them has gone in the latest patches, I decided to dust off the old files and start making these 1.0.6+ compatible.
 Starting with a few minor bugfixes and some custom loadouts, but quickly turning into a proper redo with awesome help of the - very much alive - mod community!

-### Release 2.2.4 (Overpoch compatibility) (worldwidesorrow)
+### Release 2.2.5 (Major Rework) (worldwidesorrow)
-- Overpoch auto-detect.
-This version detects the Overwatch mod and adjusts accordingly.
-- Added the option to use a static position for regular missions rather than use the dynamic positions.
+- Due to reports of poor performance on high population servers, this update is mostly code optimization.
+- There are some new features included that are listed in the epochmod.com forum topic.

 ### Version history
+- 28-05-2018 : Release 2.2.5
 - 16-02-2018 : Release 2.2.4
 - 04-01-2018 : Release 2.2.3
 - 04-12-2017 : Release 2.2.2